mianjune/peek/README.md

 # Peek
-This project is a manage.sh
-for making backups my configure and setting files by Git.
+A manage.sh to backup data by Git, for my dotfiles, package versions, setting files, etc.

 ## Get Start